Athlete/athlete-api-docs/resources/user.rst

     :q: The name to match against in the search
     :user_id: The user whom friends belongs to.
 [OPTIONAL]
+    :order_by: You can order the results by 'most_active' users.[OPTIONAL]

 The *q* argument is mandatory, and you have to include the name or part of the name to search for.
 The user_id is optional.
 If you don't provide one, the logged in user will be used instead.